 History of Cullman, Alabama

-For the next twenty years, Col. Cullmann was instrumental in the growth of Cullman and Cullman County.
-He would bring in groups of settlers, sell them land, and then use that money to send back to Germany for more settlers.
-Between 1871 and 1895, Col. Cullmann brought more than 100,000 immigrants to the South from Europe and other parts of the United States.
+For the next two decades, Col. Cullmann remained a driving force behind the development of both the town and county.
+He continued to recruit settlers, selling them land and using the proceeds to fund additional recruitment efforts.
+Between 1871 and 1895, he brought more than 100,000 immigrants to the South from Europe and other parts of the United States, leaving a lasting imprint on the region’s culture and identity.

 Mayors of the City of Cullman